-It’s incredibly common for dogs to bite their paws to alleviate an itchy feeling.
+It’s incredibly common for dogs to resort to chewing their paws to alleviate an itchy feeling.
 Think of it as a doggie alternative to scratching an itch (although dogs will sometimes do that with their paws as well).
 Allergies are a common cause of itchiness as well as irritation, leading to the urge to bite.

 Many dogs chew on or lick themselves when they are feeling anxious, lonely, or nervous.
 The best way to spot this issue is to look for other indications of anxiety, such as poor digestion, elevated breathing and heart rate, and excessive drooling.
 You can also look out for pacing, an inability to relax, and unusual posturing.

 Occasionally, dogs will develop bacterial infections on their paws.
 This can be the result of moisture.
 If this is the case, the area will also likely be red.
 Your vet can treat bacterial infections with antibiotics.

 Every dog deals with boredom in a different way, and some decide to lick or bite themselves when bored.
 The remedy for this should be obvious – give your dog some activities.
 Maybe specifically focus on things he can chew on to keep him from chewing his paws.